In this guide, you will learn how to replace a Porsche Mass Air Flow (MAF) sensor or clean the sensor.

 - Start the car to measure the fuel pressure with the engine running.
 Check the pressure with the engine running at 2000 RPM, 3000 RPM.
 Check fuel pressure at idle.

-At idle fuel pressure should be in the 45 to 55 PSI.
+At idle, fuel pressure should be in the 45 to 55 PSI.

-At 2000 or 3000 RPM the pressure should be around 50-55 PSI.
+At 2000 or 3000 RPM, the pressure should be around 50-55 PSI.

-If your Porsche is struggling to start, you may want to check the pressure after you turn off the engine.
+If your Porsche is struggling to start, you may want to check the pressure after turning off the engine.
 Keep the gauge connected for at least 15 min after you shut off the engine.
 The pressure should stay constant.
 If you are losing fuel pressure too quickly, you may have leaky fuel injectors or a fuel leak.
 Another issue could be a bad fuel regulator.

-If your Porsche starts but then it stalls the primary fuel pump could still be the problem.
+If your Porsche starts but then it stalls, the primary fuel pump could still be the problem.
 On Porsches that have two fuel pumps, the secondary pump primes the system at startup, and the engine starts.
 A few seconds later, the engine dies.
 A bad primary pump will cause the engine to stall or run rough after startup.